Security

 Configure key security settings in the TeamViewer DEX Platform Enhanced Settings, including session limits, timeouts, instruction coverage, and terms acceptance controls.

-From the Security Configuration page, Full Administrators, and permitted users with the Infrastructure Read/Write permission can configure the platform’s security settings.
+From the Security Configuration page, Full Administrators, and permitted users with the Infrastructure Read/Write permission can configure the Platform’s security settings.
 This page serves as the central hub for managing those controls.

 Concurrent Sessions

 This setting controls how many concurrent sessions a user can be signed in to, either by browser or device.
 An admin sets the maximum, and the configured limit is shown here.
-When you change the concurrent session limit, a confirmation message appears, reminding you that the change affects user access and security.

 The effective concurrent sessions range is minimum one, maximum 100.